 When should my puppy or kitten be vaccinated?

-Vaccines should begin at 6–8 weeks of age and every 3 weeks thereafter until the puppy or kitten is 16 weeks old.
+Vaccines should begin at six to eight weeks of age and every three weeks thereafter until the puppy or kitten is 16 weeks old.

 I don’t know the vaccine history of my adult dog.
 Which vaccines does he/she need?

 PAWS recommends a Parvo/Distemper combination vaccine for all dogs (DHPP), and the rabies vaccine, which can be purchased and given during their surgery appointment.

 In Western Washington, many veterinarians will also recommend a Leptospirosis virus vaccine.
 PAWS does not carry that vaccine, so you would need to have that vaccine administered by your private veterinarian.